architect/arc.codes.next/src/docs/en/guides/tutorials/background-tasks.md

   }
 ```

 Next we're going to create a new event function in `/src/events/yolo/`.
-This function is automatically subscribed to the topic created from the `.arc` file and will receive a JSON payload published to the event name.
+This function is automatically subscribed to the topic created from the `app.arc` file and will receive a JSON payload published to the event name.
 ```javascript
 // src/events/yolo/index.js
 let arc = require('@architect/functions')